andymaintain/lankycicdproject/README.md

 This readme file explains all the processes I <br/>
 employed in automating a CI/CD  workflow using <br/>
-GitHub action and Azure devops<br/>
+GitHub action to push to Azure webserviceses <br/>
 <br/>